Best Shopify Fonts and Font Combinations

 • Suggested Shopify font pairings: Lora, Gravitas, Gotham, Playfair Display.

-Poppins font is among the more popular sans-serif fonts among web designers.
-And for a good reason since Poppins was created specifically with UX and UI in mind.
+The Poppins font is one of the most popular sans-serif fonts.
+It’s beloved by web designers – and for a good reason because Poppins was created specifically with UX and UI in mind.

-It’s not particularly unique or memorable, but will serve well any store that’s aiming for a functional design over everything else.
+While not particularly unique or memorable, it’s a great addition to any store that’s aiming for a functional design over anything else.

-18 variants means it goes well for body, headings, captions, footers and anything in between.
-Thus, Poppins is a very convenient option for stores that want to cover the entire website with one font only.
+18 font variants means it goes well for body, headings, captions, footers, and anything in between.
+Thus, Poppins is a very convenient option for stores that want to cover the entire website with a single font.

 You can see Poppins Shopify font in action in SisterJane product description: